gearjosh/echoecho/README.md

 # Echo Echo Recording
 ## [a website](gearjosh.github.io/echoecho/)

-A website for Echo Echo Recording in Portland, Oregon, USA
+A website for Echo Echo Recording in Portland, Oregon, USA.
+Styled with Tailwind CSS.

 To Do:
 - [x] lock in styling, colors, and fonts